pgorman/sooth/README.md

-Weemon
+Sooth
 ========================================================================

-Weemon checks the availability of hosts.
+Sooth checks the availability of hosts.
-Weemon depends on the system `ping` command, and that the output of `ping` is unix-like:
+Sooth depends on the system `ping` command, and that the output of `ping` is unix-like:

 ```
 ping -c 3 10.0.0.2